pieye/toggl2clockify/README.md

 ```
 to get a list of all supported commands.

-**You can run the tool as often as you whish.
-All time entries, projects, clients and tags are checked for existance before being added to the clockify workspace**
+**You can run the tool as often as you wish.
+All time entries, projects,
+clients and tags are checked for existance before being added to the clockify workspace**

 ### Remarks on archived projects
-**If you have archived projects in the toggl workspace, use the flag doArchive at the very end when you are sure, that all data has been migrated successfully**
+**If you have archived projects in the toggl workspace, use the flag --doArchive at
+the very end when you are sure, that all data has been migrated successfully**

 Your very last invokation of the import tool should be
 ```bash